-As a student at Compass Community Collaborative School, you will collaborate with staff, peers of all ages, and community partners to design “learning ventures” based on your interests, real-world issues, and your own graduation requirements.
-You will learn math, science, language arts, social sciences, art, and Spanish by actually applying them to projects you care about.
+As a student at Compass Community Collaborative School, you will collaborate with staff, peers of all ages, and community partners to engage in learning experiences that allow you to learn the skills you need to be the author of your own, unique, best possible life.
+Some experiences will be teacher led and focused on exposing you to a wide range of skills, topics, community needs, and academic disciplines, and some will be based on your interests and your own graduation requirements.
+You will learn math, science, language arts, social sciences, art, music, and Spanish and you will have a chance to apply what you learn to projects you care about.
 In the process, you will become an outstanding thinker, an effective communicator, a creative designer, and a master problem-solver.

 Our daily schedule is different, too!

 As you probably know, mornings can be very stressful.
 Sometimes it’s hard to wake up or your family members need to be in different places at different times, and you’re in a race against the clock.
 To give you the chance to get the sleep that research shows that your brain needs, and to reduce the stress in your family’s morning routine, you get some flexibility in choosing your daily start and end times at Compass.
 At the beginning of each semester, you and your family will get to choose the schedule that works best for you as long as you are directly involved in school work for a minimum of 7.5 hours per day.
-We have a flexible schedule that allows you to arrive at school or your internship between 8-9:30am and leave between 3:30-5pm.
-At 9:30 every morning, all students meet in Advisory to ensure that you start the day connected to the school community and are physically and mentally ready to learn.
+We have a flexible schedule that allows you to schedule your school day from 7:55a-3:15p OR 8:40a-4p on Monday, Tuesday, Thursday and Friday.
+Every Wednesday morning staff has meetings, so ALL students attend from 8:15a- 3:15p.
+At 8:45 every morning, all students meet in Advisory to ensure that you start the day connected to the school community and are physically and mentally ready to learn.
 Our schedule also allows you to learn beyond our campus by partnering with local businesses, colleges, and nonprofits.
 This allows you to apply your skills and expand your comfort zone so that you can contribute to our community and the world in meaningful, powerful ways.

 At Compass, our schedule is different from traditional schools in line with our innovative educational model.
 We emphasize flexibility, as follows:

-- Flexible learning time: We don’t use a traditional bell schedule.
-Instead, students have large, flexible blocks of time that allow them to make the most of their Venture Projects.
-This facilitates cooperation with our community partners, and give students plenty of time for advanced learning on CSU’s campus, on-site seminars and off-site internships.
+- Daily schedules that keeps learning interesting: We don’t use a traditional bell schedule.
+Instead, students have time for lots of different learning experiences throughout each day.
+The mornings are chunked in shorter blocks, and the afternoons include large, flexible blocks of time that allow students and teachers to make the most of their Venture Projects.
+This facilitates cooperation with our community partners, and give students plenty of time for advanced learning on CSU’s campus, during on-site seminars and at off-site internships.

 Check out what a typical day at Compass looks like: